Butterfly art exhibit brings beauty to cancer patients

 As patients complete their last radiation treatment, they will be invited to make and personalize their own butterflies to celebrate the completion of their treatment.
 Another plexiglass panel will soon be added so this display can continue to grow and be a symbol of hope for future patients.

-The Cancer Resource Alliance is a comprehensive team of health care professionals, business partners, cancer caregivers and cancer survivor volunteers.
+The Cancer Resource Alliance (CRA) is a comprehensive team of healthcare professionals, business partners, cancer caregivers and cancer survivor volunteers.
 This group was established in 2006 as an outreach arm of Seby B. Jones Regional Cancer Center.

 (0) comments